 This chapter contains information to help you plan and prepare to add or replace adapter cards, drives, and system board components in your tower.
-It contains instructions for planning hardware changes, preventing and preparing for possible resource conflicts, and removing the cover from the tower.
+It includes instructions for preventing and preparing for possible resource conflicts and instructions for removing the cover from the tower.

-"Chapter 6: Adding and replacing system board components" on page 63
+"Chapter 6: Working with system board components" on page 63